🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 • Sheers: Between living and kitchen for a subtle boundary that still lets light through.

-• Acoustic Panels: Thin felt sliders add sound control and modern style.
+• Acoustic Panels: Thin felt sliders add sound control and a modern look.

 7. Upgrade Fabrics For Durability And Style